Common HOA Practices & Why They’re Implemented

 Nearly all HOAs have regulations regarding the architectural changes you’re allowed to make to your home.
-Adding a deck, patio, or home addition without seeking written approval first can land you with a community violation in no time.
+Adding a deck, patio, or home addition without seeking written approval can land you with a community violation in no time.

 Many HOAs have strict rules around how elaborate your holiday decorative displays can be.
-They may even regulate how large your decorations can be and at what times of the year you can put them up and — more importantly — when they must be taken down.
+They may even regulate how large your decorations can be and at what times of the year you can put them up, and — more importantly — when they must be taken down.

 From preventing overgrowth to regulating what types of plants you’re allowed to grow on your property, lawn maintenance guidelines set by your HOA can range in restrictiveness depending on your specific community.